 Main Roads Act 1930

-An Act to consolidate and amend the law relating to and making provision for the construction, maintenance, and supervision of highways, main and secondary roads, and other roads, the control of access to roads and for other relative purposes.
+An Act to consolidate and amend the law relating to and making provision for the construction, maintenance, and supervision of highways, main and secondary roads, and other roads, to provide for the control of access to roads, to confer functions on the Commissioner of Main Roads, including in relation to works unrelated to roads, and for other relative purposes.

 [Long title amended: No. 34 of 1952 s.
 2; No. 96 of 1975 s.
-3.]
+3; No. 26 of 2023 s.
+4.]

 Part 1 — Preliminary